 - Storage methods — we use top quality packaging, guaranteed for 25 years to freeze the seeds at -20°C.

-If you are interested in learning more you can either volunteer with us at Kilclief Seed Centre where you will pick up information along the way.
+If you are interested in learning more you could volunteer with us at Kilclief Seed Centre where you will pick up information along the way.
 Or take one of our Seed Training days.

-To become self sufficient in real terms we need to understand the art of seed saving and complete the cycle of sowing-growing-harvesting-eating-harvesting seed-saving-sowing.
+We would like to share our knowledge of seeds, how to grow, handle and store them.
+To become self sufficient in real terms and to preserve our native flora, habitats, ecosystems and inhabitants we can understand the art of seed saving to complete the cycle of sowing-growing-harvesting-eating-harvesting seed-saving-sowing.